SaltyAom/arkflows/README.md

 ## Readable error
 One thing people most hate about, `unreadable error` by human.
 It's very annoying yet not productive to anyone.
-Purple tea error is readable by human and suggested a way to resolve.
+Arkflows error is readable by human and suggested a way to resolve.
 ```javascript
 let tea = new Store()